Candidates with corruption cases lead race for Nigerian Senate President's seat

-A former governor of Akwa Ibom State, Godswill Akpabio, is in the race for the Senate President’s seat with a baggage of corruption allegations.
-Despite this, his party, the ruling All Progressives Congress (APC), on Monday, picked him as its choice for the Senate President’s seat.
+A former governor of Akwa Ibom State, Godswill Akpabio, is in the race for the Senate President’s seat with baggage of corruption allegations.
+Despite this, his party, the ruling All Progressives Congress (APC), on Monday, picked him as its choice for the office.

 The party, which by convention stands to produce the senate president by virtue of its having the majority in that chamber of the incoming 10th National Assembly, now hopes that the would-be members of the Red Chambers would overlook Mr Akpabio’s pending corruption case, in addition to the task of convincing other five contenders for the high office to withdraw from the race.